Pedder Galaxias Pantoum – by Toby Fitch

 Toby Fitch

-Toby Fitch (he/they) is a lecturer in creative writing at the University of Sydney, on Gadigal land.
-Author of eight books of poetry, including Where Only the Sky had Hung Before (2019), Sydney Spleen (2021) and Object Permanence: Calligrammes (2022), he is currently writing a book called Endlings.
+Toby Fitch (he/they) is a Lecturer in Creative Writing at the University of Sydney, and the author of nine books of poetry, including Sydney Spleen (2021) and the forthcoming Or: An Autobiography (Upswell Publishing 2026).
+He is currently writing a book called Endlings.
+He lives on unceded Gadigal land with his partner, their three children and a staffy.

 Next